 MOUNTED FOLLOWERS

-If you wish to attend a meet and you are not a member then it is normal to contact one of the Hon Secretaries prior to the meet to let them know you are intending to attend.
-If you are inexperienced at riding with the Drag please point the out during the conversation and they will be happy to pass on any relevant guidance.
+If you wish to attend a meet and you have not been before it is polite to contact our secretary prior to the meet to let them know you are intending to attend, they will be happy to pass on any relevant guidance.

-If you are unable to contact one of the Hon Secretaries prior to arriving at the meet please introduce yourself to them at the meet and, again, if you are inexperienced then please point this out to them and they will provide you with guidance.
+If you are unable to contact our secretary prior to arriving at the meet please introduce yourself to them at the meet and, again, if you are inexperienced then please point this out to them and they will provide you with guidance.

-Children under 5yo should be on a lead rein.
+Children under five years old should be on a lead rein.

-There are two meets that are specifically designed for children or inexperienced riders, the Children Only meet and the Walk & Trot meet.
-Please contact one of the Hon Secretaries for details.
+There are meets that are specifically designed for children or inexperienced riders, the Newcomer’s/Children’s meets and the Lead Rein meets.
+Please contact our Hon Secretary for details.

-Although use of mobile phones are not encouraged while riding with the Drag, we advise you to bring one with you in case of emergency and have emergency contact details on your person.
+Although use of mobile phones are not encouraged while riding with the Draghunt, we advise you to bring one with you in case of emergency and have emergency contact details on your person.

 You should wear clothing appropriate to the risks you are likely to encounter.
 This may be appropriate to cold and wet weather, jumping fences and riding at speed.
 You may want to consider a skullcap and/or a body protector meeting current standards.

-If the Field Master feels you are a danger to yourself or others they may tell you to go home.
+If the Field Master feels you are a danger to yourself or others they may tell you to head back to the meet or home.

 You are responsible for your own Health & Safety and that of those around you.